Tips for Staying Sober During the Holidays

 • Volunteer at a homeless shelter that feeds folks for Thanksgiving

-• Start or join a gift drive on Facebook to benefit local underprivileged kids, to make sure everyone gets presents this year
+• Start or join a gift drive to benefit underprivileged kids

-• Stay home on New Year’s Eve – beat the crowds, save a couple of hundred dollars, get to bed early and wake up the next day feeling like a million bucks
+• Stay home on New Year’s Eve to beat the crowds, save hundreds of dollars, get to bed early and wake up the next day without a hangover to conquer the new year alive and refreshed

-• Go to a midnight mass at church or a celebration of whatever religious denomination one might be a part of
+• Go to a midnight mass at church or other spiritual celebration

-Being sober can make life more productive because you won’t have to experience any hangovers, and you’ll be able to enjoy your activities and remember them.
+Staying sober during the holidays makes life more productive because you won’t experience any severe hangover symptoms, and you’ll be able to remember all of your festive activities.

 2. Learn to Say “No”

-If you’re invited to an event that you know will involve drugs or alcohol, learn to simply say “no.” People will respect your choice if you are definitive.
+If you’re invited to an event that you know will involve drugs or alcohol, learn to simply say “No.” People will respect your choice if you remain absolute.

 When offered alcohol, here are some polite responses that work well:

-As long as we’re at peace with our decision not to drink or use, it’s really no one else’s business, and if someone is bothered by you not drinking, that’s really their problem, and not yours.
+As long as we’re at peace with our decision not to drink or use drugs for getting thru holidays sober, it’s really no one else’s business.
+If someone is bothered by you not drinking, that’s really their problem, and not yours.

-Keep in mind, you don’t need to go to every event you are invited to and you shouldn’t feel guilty about it.
+Keep in mind, you don’t need to go to every event you’re invited to, and you shouldn’t feel guilty about it.
 Going to social events is supposed to be fun, so if you think the event might trigger a relapse, learn to politely say “no thanks.”

-If you find yourself in a situation where everyone is drinking or taking drugs, you can be the inspiration for others, showing them that it is possible to be sober and have fun.
+If you find yourself in a situation where everyone is drinking or taking drugs, you can be the one to show them how to stay sober during the holidays and still have fun.

 Sometimes it’s too difficult to be around people who are using drugs or alcohol, and it’s okay to leave.
 After leaving, recognize that you found the strength to remove yourself from a place where you weren’t comfortable, and commend yourself for staying true to your sobriety.

-Your real friends will love you and respect you for your decision. if they don’t, find yourself a new crowd who enjoys activities without drinking or taking drugs.
+Your real friends will love and respect you for your decision.
+If they don’t, find a new crowd who enjoys activities without drinking or taking drugs.

 3. Be of Service to Others